West Broadway River Corridor Project

 Why did the developers of the five objectives include a sub objective that will evaluate the potential for in-stream whitewater structures when these features conflict with objectives #1, #2, #3 and #5?
 Fake engineered whitewater structures modify normative stream and floodplain functions, thereby often adversely affecting natural instream conditions, movement of aquatic organisms (such as fish and amphibians) and the ability of certain stream stages from inundating floodplains or riparian communities.
 Moreover, they create hydraulics that make it difficult, and at times unsafe, for the majority of people who float the river downtown in tubes, rubber duckies and other craft that aren’t easy to maneuver.
 In addition, why would they City consider investing in new in-stream infrastructure that would require expensive maintenance, given the turbulence and debris present when the Clark Fork River is high?
 Will the City in its consideration of in-stream structures consider the expense and liability risk of creating yet another fake whitewater feature in the river that demonstrates that a small minority of river users get to dominate the look and function of the river downtown?

-Bruce1 asked 8 months ago
+Bruce1 asked about 1 year ago

 Thank you for your comment.
 This complex, multifaceted project is in the very early planning stages.
 At this stage, we're presenting a broad suite of possibilities for residents to consider.
 At the same time, we are collecting a significant amount of geophysical data from the site.
 We will use that data and public feedback to create a spectrum of design alternatives to share with the community.
 We hope that by spring 2024, we will have a master plan that meets community needs, is fiscally responsible and feasible to implement.